getify/You-Dont-Know-JS/scope & closures/ch5.md

 Closure seems to the un-enlightened like a mystical world set apart inside of JavaScript which only the few bravest souls can reach.
 But it's actually just a standard and almost obvious fact of how we write code in a lexically scoped environment, where functions are values and can be passed around at will.

-Closure is when a function can remember and access his lexical scope even when he's invoked outside his lexical scope.
+Closure is when a function can remember and access its lexical scope even when it's invoked outside its lexical scope.

 They require two key characteristics: 1) an outer wrapping function being invoked, to create the enclosing scope 2) the return value of the wrapping function must include reference to at least one inner function that then has closure over the private inner scope of the wrapper.